steidani/ConTrack/README.rst

 Example: Calculation of blocking characteristics
 ------------------------------------------------

-Using the output 'flag' of block.run_contrack() to calculate blocking intensity, size, center of mass, age from genesis to lysis.
+Using the output 'flag' from block.run_contrack() to calculate blocking intensity, size, center of mass, age from genesis to lysis for each tracked feature.

 .. code-block:: python

    # flag = output of block.run_contrack(), variable = input variable to calculate intensity and center of mass
    block_df = block.run_lifecycle(flag='flag', variable='anom')

+   # output is a pandas.DataFrame
    print(block_df)
 	      Flag         Date  Longitude  Latitude  Intensity        Size
 	0        3  19810101_00        333        48     226.45  6490603.17